Malphatt/CMP1903M-Object-Oriented-Programming-AO1/README.md

 2. Open a new terminal by pressing `CTRL + SHIFT + '` (apostrophe) {Or by navigating to Terminal -> New Terminal}
 3. Type `dotnet run` in the TERMINAL and press ENTER
 4. The program will run and you will be able to interact with it

+## Dependencies
+- `.NET 7.0 SDK` is required to run this code (https://dotnet.microsoft.com/en-us/download).